boruchzidell/quotehive/README.md

 ## Future Updates

 - [ ] Authentication and login
+- [ ] Integrate Hebcal to restrict which days it runs
 - [ ] Requirement to register number on app (to prevent spam abuse)
 - [ ] &nbsp;